Big 5: East Mucurapo take big step towards SSFL top flight with win over Valencia

-East Mucurapo Secondary took a big step towards promotion to the Secondary Schools Football League (SSFL) Premier Division as they defeated Valencia Secondary by a 1-nil margin at Fatima Grounds today.
+East Mucurapo Secondary today took a big step towards promotion to the Secondary Schools Football League (SSFL) Premier Division, defeating Valencia Secondary by a 1-0 margin at Fatima Grounds.

 At Mucurapo Road, coach Dale Saunders was a pleased man as the hosts took a giant step towards reintroducing themselves to the SSFL big boys.